beryorindi/SCMTraining/README.md

 # SCMTraining
-This is for SCM Training Working Level Mitrais
+This is pull request for SCM Training Working